mindofyaseen/mindofyaseen/README.md

 - Big Data solutions with Spark and Databricks
 - CI/CD and containerization (Docker, GitHub)
 - Exploratory Data Analysis (EDA)
-- Data engineering best practices and optimization
+- Data engineering and data science best practices

 ---

 ## 💡 Professional Approach

 I focus on delivering value by:
-- Building data systems optimized for scalability and reliability
+- Building data systems and ML models optimized for scalability and reliability
 - Collaborating smoothly in cross-functional teams
 - Continuously learning and adapting new technologies
 - Prioritizing clarity, maintainability, and effective documentation